bgaze/ipsum-html/README.md

 A workaround, used in this lib, is to declared static methods as non-static into phpDocumentor blocks, then to configure the IDE to allow non-static methos after `::`.
-In Netbeans IDE, that I use, you can do that by checking `Also Non-Static Methods after ::` into `Tools > Options > Code Completion > PHP`.
+In Netbeans IDE, that I use, you can do that by checking "Also Non-Static Methods after ::" into "Tools > Options > Code Completion > PHP".

 ## Installation